cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 * Hour hand
 * Minute hand
 * Second hand

-And select the timezone you are in by first selecting the area then the nearest city to your location.
+And select the timezone you are in by first selecting the area then the nearest city to your location then hitting Submit.

 ![Clock Setup](images/Setup.png)